 A pickup truck's brakes failed to hold, causing the driver to swerve to avoid striking cars stopped ahead of him.
-Two unbelted passengers in the front seat were thrown from the pickup as it rolled, causing a woman to receive a life-long brain injury.
-We helped the defendant show that the injuries occurred only after the woman left the vehicle, prompting a greatly reduced settlement.
+Two unbelted passengers in the front seat were thrown from the pickup as it rolled, causing the woman to receive a life-long brain injury.
+We helped the defendant show that her injuries occurred only after she left the vehicle, prompting a greatly reduced settlement.